FREE SHIPPING OVER $49

 Reduce Stress

-Stress is a big trigger for urinary issues in cats.
+Stress is a big trigger for urinary issues in cats, often leading to Feline Idiopathic Cystitis (FIC).
 Providing plenty of enrichment, like toys, scratching posts and climbing spaces, helps keep them mentally and physically active.
+Providing a safe, quiet space is essential for stress reduction.
 A calm, predictable environment makes a massive difference!
-You can even try extra tools like pheromone diffusers, calming collars or cozy hideaways to give them a greater sense of security.
-(Casey & Cranbourne Vet Hospital)
+You can even try extra tools like pheromone diffusers, a cat stress relief supplement, or cozy hideaways to give them a greater sense of security.

 How Petz Park Can Help